 Who Do We Blame?

-And then, there is the pace of life, and the direction that the herd is moving.
-More sports, more coaching, more private lessons and more of everything…it’s exhausting.
-Yet, the entire herd seems to be moving in that direction, making it genuinely hard to slow down, take pause, and figure out how to prepare your children for reality.
+And then, there is the pace of life and the direction that the herd is moving.
+More sports, more coaching, more private lessons, and more of everything…it’s exhausting.
+Yet, the entire herd seems to be moving in that direction, making it genuinely hard to slow down, take a pause, and figure out how to prepare your children for reality.
 Every minute is filled with moving here and there.
 The time to sort this out doesn’t seem to exist.

 Let’s Abandon Blame & Focus on Preparation for Reality